9 Best Day Trips from Disney World

 5. The Beaches

-There are plenty of beaches located within a reasonable driving distance of Disney World.
-We have an extended list in our Beaches Near Disney World article, but here are a couple of favorites:
+There are many beaches within a short driving distance of Disney World.
+We have an extensive list in our Beaches Near Disney World article, but here are a few favorites:

 Clearwater Beach

-Clearwater Beach has been ranked the #1 beach in America for a reason.
-It’s known for its laid-back atmosphere, soft, white sand, and – you guessed it – clear water!
+Clearwater Beach has earned its title as the #1 beach in America for a good reason.
+It’s celebrated for its relaxed atmosphere, soft white sand, and, as the name suggests, clear water!

-The winding beachfront promenade is a popular spot for cyclists and rollerblades, and the area has plenty of casual seafood restaurants and cafes if you need a bite.
+The winding beachfront promenade is a favorite spot for cyclists and rollerbladers, and there are plenty of casual seafood restaurants and cafes nearby for a bite to eat.

-At sunset, you will find nightly festivals with street performers and craft vendors on Pier 60 Park.
+At sunset, you can enjoy nightly festivals at Pier 60 Park, featuring street performers and craft vendors.

 Address: Causeway Blvd, Clearwater Beach, FL 33767